TurlxTheHuman/ipmifan/README.md

 > screen -S ipmifan node ipmifan.js

-Future Plans
+TODO
 --------------
-Will be workin on a docker container and some other things to make this work as best as possible and make it startup when machine starts up
+- Will be workin on a docker container and some other things to make this work as best as possible and make it startup when machine starts up
-Make read all data using ipmitool so you can have -
+- Make read all data using ipmitool so you can have script read and control multiple nodes